okurz/suse_eng_summit_2021-testing/slides.md

 ### openQA: Recent new features

-* "openQA bootstrap" tool for easy installation
+* Containers definitions with images now fully supported
-* Run custom test code on production instances
+* Run test code from any git repository on production instances
-* YAML based declarative schedule support
+* Automatic job labelling based on expressions in tickets
-* Reworked interactive "developer mode"
+* Automatic investigation jobs on failures

 ---